eliminmax/PrideBubbles/README.md

 # PrideBubbles
-Made to display in the lobby for the shcool Pride Week 2018 event
+Made to display in the lobby for the school Pride Week 2018 event